citizenlab/spyware-scan/README.md

 # spyware-scan
-Results and fingerprints from scanning for FinFisher and Hacking Team servers
+Results and fingerprints from scanning for FinFisher (ff) and Hacking Team (ht) servers